daveberning/labelfloat-css/README.md

 </div><!-- end bootstrap -->
 ```

 *Structure your Bootstrap form anyway you like.
-Any column size, any number of <div>'s etc.
+Any column size, any number of div's etc.

 # Customizations
 ```scss